TheArjunAgarwal/sem3-notes/agth.typ

 == Battle of the Sexes
 #definition[
-  We represent a situtation where two agents must simultaniously take an action where each of them prefers one option over the other but prefer coordination over doing different things.
-And example occurrence would be #footnote[Which is extremely stereotypical and doesn't reprasent the author and hopefully the prof's views.]:
+  We represent a situation where two agents must simultaneously take an action where each of them prefers one option over the other but prefer coordination over doing different things.
+And example occurrence would be #footnote[Which is extremely stereotypical and doesn't represent the author and hopefully the prof's views.]:

   #nfg(
     players: ("Husband", "Wife"),